Chapter 3 Thematic maps in R

 tm_shape(manchester_crime_lsoa) +

-tm_borders(alpha = 0.1) +
+tm_borders(col_alpha = 0.1) +

-tm_layout(main.title = "Crime in Manchester City, Nov/2017", main.title.size = 0.7 ,
+tm_title(text = "Crime in Manchester City, June/2019", size = 0.7 )

 3.3 Classification systems for thematic maps

 In thematic mapping, you have to make some key decisions, the most important one being how to display your data.
-When mapping a quantitative varaible, we have to “bin” this variable into groups.
+When mapping a quantitative variable, we have to “bin” this variable into groups.
 For example in the map we made below, the default binning applied was to display LSOAs grouped into those with 1 -200, 201-400, 401-600 and 601-800 crimes.
 But why these?
 How were these groupings decided upon?

 The quantitative information, being directly measured (e.g. total population) or derived (e.g. population density), is usually classified before its symbolization in a thematic map.
 Theoretically, accurate classes that best reflect the distributional character of the data set can be calculated.